MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/New-AzureHDInsightPigJobDefinition.md

 ```

 ### -Files
-Specifies the collection of WASB files that are required for a job.
+Specifies a collection of files that are associated with a Pig job.

 ```yaml
 Type: String[]